jgm/pandoc/doc/custom-readers.md

 Custom readers can be built such that their behavior is controllable through format extensions, such as `smart`, `citations`, or `hard-line-breaks`.
 Supported extensions are those that are present as a key in the global `Extensions` table.
-Fields of extensions that are enabled default have the value `true`, while those that are supported but disabled have value `false`.
+Fields of extensions that are enabled default have the value `true` or `enable`, while those that are supported but disabled have value `false` or `disable`.

 Example: A writer with the following global table supports the extensions `smart`, `citations`, and `foobar`, with `smart` enabled and